-Type of Payment McClanahan(1) Whitlock Rozzell Standish Harper Executive life insurance plan \$ 2,200,00 0 \$ 1,050,000 \$ 980,000 \$ 944,000 \$ - Executive benefit plan 6,050,00 0 - 2,596,000 Basic life insurance 50,00 0 50,000 50,000 50,000 50,000 Total \$ 8,300,00 \$ 1,100,000 \$ 1,030,000 \$ 3,590,000 \$50,000
+Type of Payment Mo Clanahan (2) Whitlock Rozzell Standish l· Iarper Executive life insurance plan (1) \$ 2,260,000 \$ 1,080,000 \$ 1,010,000 \$ 974,000 \$ Executive benefit plan 6,215,000 2,679,000 Basic life insurance (1) 50,000 50,000 50,000 50,000 50,000 Total \$ 8,525,000 \$ 1,130,000 \$ 1,060,000 \$ 3,703,000 \$ 50,000

-(1) In 1986, CenterPoint Energy entered into a corporate-owned life insurance policy on the life of Mr. McClanahan who participates in the executive benefit plan.
+- (1) Amounts payable by third party insurance providers. - (2) In 1986, CenterPoint Energy entered into a corporate-owned life insurance policy on the life of Mr. McClanahan who participates in the executive benefit plan.
 This policy was entered into with his consent.
 Proceeds upon his death are payable to CenterPoint Energy and are available to offset the benefit payments from the plan.

-Each named executive officer's beneficiaries would also receive payment for any fully vested benefits to which they are already entitled or which are required to be provided by law.
-These benefits include those earned under CenterPoint Energy's retirement, benefit restoration, savings, savings restoration and deferred compensation plans, as well as the continuation of health coverage required by COBRA.
+Each named executive officer's beneficiaries would also be entitled to receive payment for any fully vested benefits to which they are already entitled or which are required to be provided by law.
+These benefits include those earned under CenterPoint Energy's retirement, benefit restoration, savings, savings restoration, deferred compensation and retiree medical plans, as well as the continuation of health coverage required by COBRA.

 Payments upon disability.
-If a named executive officer becomes disabled as defined under our long term disability plan, he would receive the long term disability payments stated in the table below as well as the amounts shown above for a termination of employment other than in connection with a change in control.
-Any unvested options become exercisable under the terms of the current long term incentive plan and remain exercisable for one year.
+If a named executive officer becomes disabled as defined under our long term disability plan, he would receive the long term disability payments stated in the table below as well as substantially the same amounts set forth in the table above under "- Payments upon termination of employment" payable for a termination of employment other than in connection with a change in control, or, in the case of Mr. Harper the amounts described above under "- Payments upon termination due to death" payable under our short term and long term incentive plans.
+Any currently outstanding options would remain exercisable until the earlier of the original expiration date or one year following the date of disability.

-Type of Payment Mo :Clanahan Whitlock Rozzell Standish Harper Long term disability per month(1) \$ 20,000 \$20,000 \$20,000 \$20,000 \$15,000
+Type of Payment McClanahan Whitlock Rozzell Standish Harper Long term disability per month (1) \$20,000 \$20,000 \$20,000 \$20,000 \$16,000